 Whether you’re interested in studying sound waves for multiphysics applications or designing a violin worthy of a standing ovation, Chladni plates are a way to observe the effects and distinct vibrational patterns of different frequencies — thus enabling us to “see” sound.

 Try visualizing Chladni patterns yourself.
 We created an app specifically for this blog post and made it available to you in the Application Gallery.
-Note that you will need a COMSOL Access account and valid software license to download the app file.

 - Check out these blog posts on further musical applications of simulation: